-With good helpings of Greek, Turkish and Middle Eastern influence expect culinary treats such as the islands own halloumi cheese, hummus and the traditional spicy grilled sausage Sheftalia.
-Add in incredible kebabs and of course big helpings of fresh seafood.
+With good helpings of Greek, Turkish and Middle Eastern influence, there is so much fabulous food to explore in Cyprus.
+Expect culinary treats such as the islands own halloumi cheese, hummus and the traditional spicy grilled sausage Sheftalia.
+Throw in incredible kebabs and of course big helpings of fresh seafood.

 Cypriots head out in droves on Sunday to dine with friends and family.
 Beachfront restaurants even extend their alfresco dining onto the waterfront to cater to the crowds.
 It is a lovely affair and a true Cyprus experience.